Create your own calculated metrics

 2. Navigate to Dashboards.

-5. Click Add widget and pick the widget type.
+6. Click Add widget and select the type you want.

 Calculated metrics in Piwik PRO